NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 ## Split

-If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the pieces into their own columns.
+If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide the pieces into their own columns.

 1. Let us suppose we want to split the `location` column into separate columns for country, region, and city.
 2. Click the down arrow at the top of the `location` column.
 Choose `Edit Column` > `Split into several columns...`